minprog/uva-prog-ink/20 Problem Sets/40 Problem Set 1/20 Wordgames.md

 `HAND_SIZE` with your program.

 Testing: Just try out this implementation as if you were playing the game!

+## 7. Updating high scores

+The list of high scores should be updated when the player quits after completing a game.
+The file defined by the variable `HIGHSCORES_FILENAME` should be updated, thereby keeping a maximum of three entries.
+If three entries are already present, the new high score should only be inserted if it is has a higher score then the lowest score present, and the lowest score should be deleted.
+Instead of `csv.reader`, we can now use `csv.writer`.
+Remember that Google is your best friend.

 ## Overall design